User Guide

 The configuration file is the column mapping and configuration information required to execute a successful fuel transaction import operation.

-See the GitHub configuration file repository to understand the configuration file structure, its properties, and how to correctly compile it in order to successfully import fuel transaction data into the MyGeotab database system.
+See the configuration file support repository to understand the configuration file structure, its properties, and how to correctly compile it in order to successfully import fuel transaction data into the MyGeotab database system.

 The configuration file must contain the column mapping and configuration to be expected in the import process and describes the Excel import file.